 Adopt the Habit of Coming Prepared

-The same way you double-check for your hiking poles or water supply, check the weather conditions of where you plan to hike.
+In the same way, you double-check for your hiking poles or water supply, and check the weather conditions of where you plan to hike.
 Make sure to have what you need to stay warm and dry.
 But if a thunderstorm is predicted to happen in the area in which you plan to hike, consider doing something else with your time that can be done indoors.